samniem/Basic-BASH/README.md

 Showcases how to join different variables together and how to cut specific parts from a variable

+## servicestatusgrep
+Checks if a service is running or not accepts service name as $1 argument

 ## stringconditiontests
 compares two strings using =, !=  operations